Timotei-Merdariu/Timotei-Merdariu/README.md

 - Sensor interfacing
 - Team-based engineering development

+### Automatic Tool Changer Cam Box (ATC) / Roller Gear Cam
+-Modeled and assembled a cam-based indexing mechanism for an automatic tool changer system using CAD (SolidWorks).
+-Analyzed the mechanism’s operation and motion sequence to understand indexing behavior and positioning accuracy.

 ### Smart Traffic Light Intersection (2024)
 Team project using Arduino to simulate an intelligent traffic system.